dpc10ster/RJafroc/README.md

 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/RJafroc)](https://cran.r-project.org/package=RJafroc)

 # Purpose

+* This website contains four repositories describing observer performance modeling and analysis.
+* They are:
+    + `RJafroc`, the software package that provides the common thread on which the other three packages depend;
+    + `RJafrocQuickStart`, an online book for those already somewhat familiar running Windows JAFROC to analyze their data.
+The obsolete Windows program has been replaced by `RJafroc`.
+This book dives into how to use `RJafroc` to analyze ROC or FROC datasets.
+    + `RJafrocRocBook`, an online book providing necessary background on the ROC paradigm and how to model it.
+    + `RJafrocFrocBook`, an online book providing a detailed exposition of the FROC paradigm, particularly my contributions starting in 1986, on how to model and analyze FROC data.

-* This repository serves as the software companion to my book: Chakraborty DP: Observer Performance Methods for Diagnostic Imaging - Foundations, Modeling, and Applications with R-Based Examples.
+`RJafroc` was originally used in the book: Chakraborty DP: Observer Performance Methods for Diagnostic Imaging - Foundations, Modeling, and Applications with R-Based Examples.
 Taylor-Francis LLC; 2017.
-* Full documentation (updated book plus software) is under preparation and is being [continually updated here](https://dpc10ster.github.io/RJafrocBook/).
+Since 2017 the software has evolved considerably necessitating changes to the software examples in the book.
+This, and other considerations, led me to conclude that an update to the book is needed.
+This website contains the updated software and three online books that use the software and extend the 2017-book.

+# Documentation

-* Documentation for this software (the functions used in `RJafroc`, vignettes and update history) is [available here](https://dpc10ster.github.io/RJafroc/).
+* HTML documentation for `RJafroc` (functions, vignettes and update history) is [available here](https://dpc10ster.github.io/RJafroc/).

+* The HTML online book `RJafrocQuickStart` is available [here](https://dpc10ster.github.io/RJafrocQuickStart/).
+A link is provided there to download the pdf book.
+Both of them are being continually updated.

+* The HTML online book `RJafrocRocBook` is available [here](https://dpc10ster.github.io/RJafrocRocBook/).
+A link is provided there to download the pdf book.
+Both of them are being continually updated.

+* The HTML online book `RJafrocFrocBook` is available [here](https://dpc10ster.github.io/RJafrocFrocBook/).
+A link is provided there to download the pdf book.
+Both of them are being continually updated.

 # Applications